Wauchope, New South Wales: Transport

-Wauchope has its own railway station on the North Coast Line of New South Wales.
-It is serviced by six NSW TrainLink trains per day 3 heading South (to Sydney), 3 heading further north to Grafton, Casino, and Brisbane.
+Wauchope has its own railway station on the North Coast Line between New South Wales and Queensland.
+It is serviced by six NSW TrainLink trains per day, three heading south (to Sydney) and three heading further north to Grafton, Casino, and Brisbane.
 Passengers can alight at this station for connecting coaches to the nearby Port Macquarie.
+Air travel is served by Port Macquarie Airport, which is located 21 km east of Wauchope.

+Media

+Radio stations

+Radio stations that broadcast to the town are ABC Mid North Coast, Triple M Mid North Coast, hit Mid North Coast, and 2WAY FM, a community-based station which broadcast on 103.9 FM and online.

+Television

+All major digital-only television channels are available in Wauchope.
+The networks and the channels they broadcast are listed as follows: